MicrosoftDocs/customer-insights/ci-docs/activities.md

 To remove filters, select the **x** next to each filter applied to the timeline or select **Clear filters**.

 > [!NOTE]
 > Activity filters are removed when you leave a customer profile.
-You have to apply them each time you open on a customer profile.
+You have to apply them each time you open a customer profile.

-## Use a ContactProfile entity to create contact-level activities
+## Define a contact-level activity

-Use a *ContactProfile* entity to capture activities of contacts.
+For business accounts (B-to-B), use a *ContactProfile* entity to capture activities of contacts.
 You can see in the activity timeline for an account which contact was responsible for each activity.
 Most steps follow the typical activity mapping configuration.

    > [!NOTE]
-   > For contact-level activities to work, a *ContactProfile* entity has been created, either as a [unified contact profile](data-unification-contacts.md) or through [semantic mapping](semantic-mappings.md#define-a-contactprofile-semantic-entity-mapping).
+   > To define a contact-level activity, a *ContactProfile* entity must be created, either as a [unified contact profile](data-unification-contacts.md) or through [semantic mapping](semantic-mappings.md#define-a-contactprofile-semantic-entity-mapping).
    >
    > You must have both **AccountID** and **ContactID** attributes for each record within your activity data.

 1. Go to **Data** > **Activities**.

-1. Select **Add Activity** to create a new activity.
+1. Select **Add Activity**.

 1. Name the activity, select the source activity entity, and select the primary key of the activity entity.